HwWobbe/DefinitiveData-DeltaAlerts/README.md

 # ...
 Public
 DefinitiveData-DeltaAlerts may morph into a DataAlerts.ca peer of D...f...

-_ 2024-07-07: InterLinked the Information Infrastructure to provide maby more entry points for each Audience Type
+- 2024-07-07: InterLinked the Information Infrastructure for many more entry points for each Audience Type
+  - started building a metaEntryPort at TiddlyHost
+    - sent a LinkedIn profile to an associate fpr considerationn in the ConTexts of HealthCare and CanadaPost
 - 2024-07-06: CurbSide testing upgraded
 - 2024-07-05:
   - ( Plan )TeamsH ; ( CoPilot ChatH )AiH